RESEARCH

 Abstract from the journal article

-3. Musculoskeltal Injuries Amongst Massage Therapists:
+3. Musculoskeltal Injuries Amongst Massage Therapists: A Cross-Canada Survey

 A summary of the results

 The Atlantic College of Therapeutic Massage encourages research in all areas of massage therapy by incorporating research projects and case studies within the program.
-The following ACTM graduates had their papers published in the media.

 1. Matthias Mann, Lynne McKenzie (ACTM 2005) combined their efforts on their research project which was a nationwide study on the use of latex and vinyl examination gloves with massage oils.
 This study was published in the Massage Therapy Canada Magazine.